webplatform/docs/guides/html_lists/index.md

 # Allow to stand for ten minutes
 # Mix ingredients together

-Ordered lists can be displayed with one of several numbering or alphabetic systems—that is, letters or numbers.
-The default in most browsers is decimal numbers, but there are more options:
+Ordered lists can be displayed with several sequencing options.
+The default in most browsers is decimal numbers, but there are others available:

 * Letters
 ** Lowercase ascii letters (a, b, c…)